hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 <img src="Images/speechiness_hist.png" width="350" height="275"></img>

-### Conclusion: Appears to be realtively normally distributed
+### Conclusion: The speechiness of songs range from near 0 to approximately .5, and peak around .1.
+The distribution visually appears to be positively skewed with high kurtosis.

 # B) Speechiness Analysis  :
 **Step 2 : Visualize each genres' ditribution**